Sun Dried Tomato Pesto (Pesto Rosso)

 Tomato pesto is a very versatile sauce and tastes good with almost everything.

-I like to use it as a spread for pizza, flatbreads, crostini, bruschetta, or crusty Italian bread topped with some feta or goat cheese.
-It works as a great sandwich spread too.
+I like to use it as a spread for pizza, flatbreads, crostini, bruschetta, or crusty Italian bread topped with feta or goat cheese.
+It also makes a great sandwich spread.

-It makes for an awesome pasta sauce.
-Toss any cooked pasta like penne, spaghetti, fettuccine, zucchini noodles, etc with this pesto and make tomato pesto pasta.
+It makes an awesome pasta sauce.
+Toss any cooked pasta, such as penne, spaghetti, fettuccine, zucchini noodles, etc., with this pesto to make tomato pesto pasta.
 If the sauce is too thick, thin it down with some cooking water.
 If you want to make a creamy sauce, add some heavy cream to it.

 Serve it as a dip with crackers or pita chips.

 Roasted cauliflower topped with pesto Rosso tastes amazing.
-You can also drizzle it over roasted veggies, gnocchi, boiled eggs, or soups.
+You can also drizzle it over roasted veggies, gnocchi, or soups.

 Serve it on the side with roasted chicken breasts or seafood.

-Top the red pesto sauce over fried or boiled eggs for a healthy breakfast.
+Top the red pesto sauce over fried or Air Fryer Hard Boiled Eggs for a healthy breakfast.

 Storage Suggestions

-Transfer the leftover pesto to a non-reactive airtight container and keep it refrigerated for up to 5-6 days.
+Transfer the leftover pesto to a nonreactive, airtight container and cover it with a thin layer of olive oil.
+Refrigerate for 5-6 days.

 You can even freeze it in freezer-safe containers for up to 3 months.
-I like to store it in ice cube trays.
-By doing so, I can just thaw one or two cubes as per my requirement instead of thawing the entire batch.
+I like to freeze it in smaller portions in ice cube trays.
+This way, I can thaw one or two cubes as needed instead of the entire batch.

-When you keep it in the fridge for a few hours, the oil will solidify.
-Thaw it on the counter for a few hours to let it come to room temperature before using.
+The oil solidifies when kept in the fridge for a few hours.
+Thaw it on the counter for a few hours to bring it to room temperature before using.

-Homemade Sun Dried Tomato Pesto Sauce Recipe (Pesto Rossa, Red Pesto)
+Homemade Sun Dried Tomato Pesto Sauce Recipe (Pesto Rosso)

 Ingredients